Accident Prevention Program General Guidance and Instructions

 G. Emergency Preparedness

-- A current copy of each unit’s urgency Emergency Plan is to be made available upon employee request.
+- A current copy of each unit’s Emergency Plan is to be made available upon employee request.

 H. Fire Safety